 The United Nations Educational, Scientific and Cultural Organization (UNESCO)

-UNESCO is the United Nations specialised agency tasked with promoting and supporting freedom of expression, press freedom and freedom of information.
+UNESCO is the United Nations specialized agency tasked with promoting and supporting freedom of expression, press freedom and freedom of information.
 Free, independent media, online as well as offline, are essential to the transition towards democracy.
 To this end, UNESCO aims to strengthen the capacity of the media to provide fair and balanced coverage of electoral activities.
-Through its field offices around the world, the UNESCO works with local journalists and media workers, training and building capacity on elections reporting.
+Through its field offices around the world, UNESCO works with local journalists and media workers, training and building capacity on elections reporting.

 The United Nations in collaboration with other governmental and non-governmental partners have developed several tools to provide elections practitioners with useful resources.

 The ACE Electoral Knowledge Network provides comprehensive information on elections, promotes networking among election-related professionals and offers capacity development services.